 - Apple Help (iOS): iPhone and iPad (Cellular Models): Understanding cellular data settings and usage

-You can only see and download files that have been backed up to a cloud destination.
-Verify that the CrashPlan app is running on your device and has recently backed up your files to an cloud destination.
+You can only see and download files that have been backed up to an online destination.
+Verify that the CrashPlan app is running on your computer and has recently backed up your files to an online destination.

 No. It only removes it from your device.

 - Android: All of the files you have downloaded remain in a CrashPlan folder on your SD card.
 You can delete this folder if you wish.